 Earnings of Note

 8:30 am EST

-- Initial Jobless Claims are estimated to fall to 370K versus 374K the prior week.
+- Initial Jobless Claims for last week are estimated at 325K versus 318K the prior week.

 2:00 pm EST

 - The Monthly Budget Deficit for August is estimated to widen to -$85.0 billion versus -$64.7 billion in July.